 - John Thomas Lewis.
 Born 25 November 1859.
 Baptised 29 January 1860 in Hooe.

 - Ellen Maria Lewis.
 Born 27 December 1863 in Hooe.

 In 1841 Henry and Charlotte were in Hooe with their 11 month old daughter, Mary.
 In 1851 they were at Late Wrights, Hooe.
 Daughter Eliza is not listed and it seems likely she died in infancy.
 Also at the address were James Vitler, aged 11 and William Vitler, aged 7 described as nephews.
-These are believed to have been the children of Charlotte's sister Philadelphia Vitler.
+These were the illegitimate sons of Charlotte's sister Philadelphia Vitler.

 By 1861 the family were living at Broad St Green.
 Eldest daughter Mary had left home and was in service.
 As was their son William.
 Son Henry, aged 18 was a shepherds boy.
 Their father Henry remained an agricultural labourer.

 In 1871 the family are living at Crowhurst Cottages, Hooe and Henry, aged 51 is an agricultural labourer, Sons, Henry, aged 20, George, aged 17 and Samuel, aged 13 are all agricultural labourers.
 "Thomas", Charlotte, Ellen and Frank are all scholars.
 "Ann", aged 15 also remains at home.

 In 1881 Henry and Charlotte are living at Crowhurst Farm , Hooe where 63 year old Henry remains an agricultural labourer.
 Their sons Henry, aged 29, George, aged 27 and Frank aged 14 are all agricultural labourers.
 Son Thomas, aged 21 is a bricklayer.